One of my favorite symbols! It has a long history and multiple possible meanings:

 The triqueta is not an easy symbol to draw even when it looks simple.
 It requires concentration and drawing it can become a hypnotic exercise, like a mandala that invokes the power of the number 3.

 For some, this can be a spiritual practice that brings protection, healing, Magic.
 Hence why many witches have the symbol hanging by their front doors or use it as a cover for their Book of Shadows.
-It can be worn as a taisman, and the TV show Supernatural has made use of the Triquetra as a protection symbol.
+It can be worn as sacred jewelry, as a talisman, and the TV show Supernatural has made use of the Triquetra as a protection symbol.

-The triqueta grants power by connecting the divine trinity that we all carry within.
+The triquetra grants power by connecting the divine trinity that we all carry within.
 Whatever the chosen trinity may be:

 - Mind, Body, Spirit